What is contamination?

 Recyclable material in Peoria is diverted from area landfills and instead taken for processing at area materials recovery facilities (MRF) where it is separated, sorted, and packaged for sale to product manufacturers.
 Recycling also contributes to the regions overall environmental sustainability by reducing the amount of raw materials extracted from the Earth for manufacturing products.

 The City of Peoria provides co-mingled curbside recycling for city residents.
 There is no need to separate the recyclables.
 Please DO NOT bag your recyclables, except for shredded paper.
-Drop your plastic bags off at the store where you shop, or find a plastic bag drop off location.
+Place shredded papers into a CLEAR plastic bag and toss it in the recycle can.
+Drop your plastic grocery/shopping bags off at the store where you shop, or find a plastic bag drop off location.

 Childrens' Activity Book